Loudspeaker measurement: Microphone positioning

 All multi-driver speakers (unless they are coaxial) are difficult to measure correctly if the measuring microphone is placed close to the loudspeaker and slightly above or below the optimum axis because the different path length from two drivers producing the same frequency leads to phase cancellation.
 It is useful to remember that, as a rule of thumb, 1 kHz has a wavelength of 1 ft in air, and 10 kHz a wavelength of only 1 in.
 Published results are often only valid for very precise positioning of the microphone to within a centimetre or two.

-Measurements made at 2 or 3 m, in the actual listening position between two speakers can reveal something of what is actually going on in a listening room.
+Measurements made at 2 or 3 m, in the actual listening position between two speakers, can reveal something of what is actually going on in a listening room.
 Horrendous though the resulting curve generally appears to be (in comparison to other equipment), it provides a basis for experimentation with absorbent panels.
 Driving both speakers is recommended, as this stimulates low-frequency room 'modes' in a representative fashion.
 This means the microphone must be positioned precisely equidistant from the two speakers if 'comb-filter' effects (alternate peaks and dips in the measured room response at that point) are to be avoided.
 Positioning is best done by moving the mic from side to side for maximum response on a 1 kHz tone, then a 3 kHz tone, then a 10 kHz tone.
 While the very best modern speakers can produce a frequency response flat to ±1 dB from 40 Hz to 20 kHz in anechoic conditions, measurements at 2 m in a real listening room are generally considered good if they are within ±12 dB.

 Nearfield measurements

 Room acoustics have a much smaller effect on nearfield measurements, so these can be appropriate when anechoic chamber analysis cannot be done.
-Measurements should be done at much shorter distances from the speaker than the speaker (or the sound source, like horn, vent) overall diameter, where the half-wavelength of the sound is smaller than the speaker overall diameter.
+Measurements should be done at much shorter distances from the speaker than the speaker's (or the sound source, like horn or vent) overall diameter, where the half-wavelength of the sound is smaller than the speaker's overall diameter.
 These measurements yield direct speaker efficiency, or the average sensitivity, without directional information.
 For a multiple sound source speaker system, the measurement should be carried out for all sound sources (woofer, bass-reflex vent, midrange speaker, tweeter...).

-These measurements are easy to carry out, can be done at almost any room, more punctual than in-box measurements, and predicts half-space measurements, but without directivity information.
+These measurements are easy to carry out, can be done in almost any room, are quicker than in-box measurements, and predict half-space measurements, but without directivity information.

 Frequency response measurement

-Frequency response measurements are only meaningful if shown as a graph, or specified in terms of ±3 dB limits (or other limits).
+Frequency response measurements are only meaningful if shown as a graph or specified in terms of ±3 dB limits (or other limits).
 A weakness of most quoted figures is a failure to state the maximum SPL available, especially at low frequencies.
 A power bandwidth measurement is, therefore, most useful, in addition to frequency response, this being a plot of maximum SPL out for a given distortion figure across the audible frequency range.